 Those who work on mosquito-borne diseases believe there is an immunological interaction between dengue and Zika.

-A new study by the Michigan and California scientists suggests that prior dengue virus infection could protect children from symptomatic Zika virus infection.
+A new study by Michigan and California scientists suggests that prior dengue virus infection could protect children from symptomatic Zika virus infection.
 These findings support the idea that prior dengue infection might cross-protect against symptomatic Zika.

-Study lead author Aubree Gordon said, “We don’t think that that dengue immunity protects from being infected (with Zika), or at least it doesn’t look like that is the case in our study.
+Study lead author Aubree Gordon said, “We don’t think that dengue immunity protects from being infected (with Zika), or at least it doesn’t look like that is the case in our study.
 However, for children who were infected with Zika, prior dengue exposure protected them from symptomatic Zika disease.”

 For their study, scientists gathered the data from their long-standing Pediatric Dengue Cohort Study, established in 2004 in Managua.

 Of the roughly 3,700 participants (children ages 2-14), 3,027 had known dengue infection histories, with 743 of them having at least one prior dengue infection and 176 with recent dengue infection.
 Through testing, researchers found that 1,356 of them had had a Zika infection, and of those, 560 had symptomatic Zika.

 Scientists then contrasted the children with prior dengue infection to those who had not to know whether prior dengue infection affected whether the children were infected with Zika and the severity of the infection.

 Scientists found that children with a prior dengue infection were 38 percent less likely to develop symptomatic Zika than children without prior dengue exposure.